cloudant/python-cloudant/docs/getting_started.rst

 ``Replay429Adapter`` can be added when constructing a ``Cloudant`` client and configured with an initial back off and retry count.

+Note: Currently, the connect and read timeout will wait forever for a HTTP connection or a response on all requests.
+A timeout can be set using the ``timeout`` argument when constructing a client.

 Connecting with a client
 ^^^^^^^^^^^^^^^^^^^^^^^^